 As you begin to practice more you want to start adding in more bass lines, intro melodies, and specific riffs.

 Which leads us to our next article about tablature, tabs allow you to take that “rough draft” of chords and spice it up a bit.

 Not all the songs you'll encounter have been originally composed in the key of C .

 As we are building our repertoire of easy guitar songs sticking to the key of C, if we encounter a song that is not in the key of C we have to transpose the chords from its original key.

 Here below you find a table that helps you in the transposing process.

 Example : suppose we encounter a song in the key of G, that has the following chords: G - D - Em - C - Bm .
 At the second row of the table, we can see the degrees of the scale of those chords: I - V - VI - IV - III .

 The chords corresponding to the same degrees, in the key of C (first row), are: C - G - Am - F - Em

-Imagine getting out your guitar today and playing a song for your family and friends (to help you improve fast, we have an exclusive bonus for FaChords readers: free access to one of the best video learning platforms out there.)
+Imagine getting out your guitar today and playing a song for your family and friends with confidence and skills.

 To stay updated on new tutorials, subscribe to the free newsletter (you'll also get access to the download area with lots of free printable resources)